Back to Best Solar Software

 Best for: EPCs needing Aurora’s design quality without the premium price, US-centric limits, or AutoCAD dependency for commercial work.

-Pros: Comparable design quality + LiDAR roof modeling, native SLD, international coverage, all racking types, transparent pricing.
+Pros: Comparable LiDAR roof modeling, native SLD without AutoCAD, international coverage, all racking types, transparent pricing, integrated BESS modeling, built-in proposals and financial modeling.
 Cons: Different CRM integration model — SurgePV uses standard API connections rather than Aurora’s Salesforce/HubSpot two-way sync.
-Pricing: Custom + transparent tiers, typically 30–50% lower than Aurora premium.
+Pricing: Custom per organization with transparent published tiers, typically 30–50% lower than Aurora premium.

 Read the full Aurora-to-SurgePV migration guide →